 New legislation has been passed by the Commonwealth Government which will allow the University to charge all enrolled students a Student Services and Amenities Fee (SSAF).

-This fee is being phased in for all student cohorts for study in 2013 and International students will not be charged until 2013.
+This fee is being phased in for all student cohorts for study in 2013.

 In 2013 the SSAF will be charged each semester to a maximum for the year of $273 (full time study) and $204 (partial fee).

 In 2014 SSAF will be charged each term of study to a maximum of $281 for the year (full time study) and $210 (partial fee).

 More information regarding SSAF can be found at:

 Support schemes are available from the Australian Government to help you continue your studies.
 Specific criteria must be met to become eligible.
 Telephone a Centrelink Call Centre on 13 24 90 for more information or visit the Centrelink website.

 If you have difficulties after lodging and application, our Student Support Officer may be able to assist you.
 Telephone (02) 4921 6466.

 Remission of Debt in Special Circumstances

 Students who are unable to continue with their studies due to Special Circumstances, and who withdraw after the Census Date, may be eligible for Remission of Debt in Special Circumstances.